Okipa/laravel-brickables/README.md

 It can be useful to retrieve the Eloquent model from the request, for navigation concerns, for example.

-This helper will be able to return the related model when navigating on the form views (brick creation and edition).
+This helper will be able to return the related model when navigating on the brickables form views (bricks creation and edition requests).

 ```php
 // you can pass a custom request in the parameters.
 If none is given, the current request is used.